iLert/docs/integrations/instana.md

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-For incidents and issues in Instana: Yes, as soon as the state of an incident or issue is CLOSED in Instana, the incident in iLert will be resolved.
+For alerts and issues in Instana: Yes, as soon as the state of an alert or issue is CLOSED in Instana, the alert in iLert will be resolved.

-For Change and On / Offline Events: Every Change and On / Offline event generates a new Incident in iLert.
+For Change and On / Offline Events: Every Change and On / Offline event generates a new Alert in iLert.